UAE Names Oil Chief To Head COP28 Climate Talks - UrduPoint

 But the Gulf state also forecasts that the oil and gas industry would need to invest more than $600 billion every year until 2030 to keep up with expected demand.

-Former UN climate chief Yvo de Boer offered support for the UAE and Jaber, saying his work in "green growth strategy" and renewable energy give him the "understanding, experience and responsibility" to make COP28 a success.
+Former UN climate chief Yvo de Boer offered support for the UAE and Jaber, saying he had the "understanding, experience and responsibility" to make COP28 a success.

-With its high use of air-conditioning and desalinated water, and ubiquitous SUVs plying 10-lane highways, the UAE was the world's fourth biggest polluter per capita in 2019, according to the World Bank.

-It is aiming to develop enough renewable energy to cover half of its needs by 2050, when it is targeting domestic carbon neutrality -- which excludes emissions from its exported oil.
+The UAE is aiming to develop enough renewable energy for half of its needs by 2050, when it is targeting domestic carbon neutrality -- which excludes emissions from exported oil.